A Quick Guide to SNAP Eligibility and Benefits

 SFSP – The Summer Food Service Program – This program provides low-income children with free meals and snacks over the summer. |

-WIC – Women, Infants and Children – This program provides low-income, at risk women and infants with nutritious food and educates on healthy nutrition. |
+WIC – Women, Infants and Children – This program provides low-income, at risk women and infants with nutritious food and educates on healthy nutrition.
+Learn about the differences between SNAP and WIC. |

 What is the Difference Between SNAP and Food Stamps?